 Katja, “Eef Ellen wants people over, ees her house too.
 Sisters don’t anyway mind.”

-Technically, it isn’t her house, but that’s not the point, Ellen is part of the family of four, a valuable and trusted companion.
+Technically, it isn’t her house, but that’s not the point, Ellen is part of the family, a valuable and trusted companion.

 Sarah, “Then, let me know a date, dad might even make it, he’s usually home on Saturday and Sunday.
 Mom is open whenever.”